jspecify/jspecify/docs/docs/spec.md

     > `@NullMarked`.
 It is (currently, see
     > [JDK-8251375](https://bugs.openjdk.org/browse/JDK-8251375)) not possible
     > to distinguish automatically generated `equals(Object)` methods from
     > manually written ones in bytecode.
-See (further
+See [further
-    > discussion)[#expected-annotations-on-record-classes-equals-methods] below.
+    > discussion](#expected-annotations-on-record-classes-equals-methods) below.
     >
     > Note that special handling is not necessary for the return type of `String
     > toString()`.